“Sorry, Dudes. My Bad.”

 “Why do you want to know?”
-Duncan shot him a defiant look.
+Duncan glared.

 “Just making conversation.”
 Elisha paused.
 “I got a kid myself, actually.
 Goddamn light of my life, you know what I’m saying?”

-Duncan nodded slowly, tears gathering in his eyes.
+Duncan nodded slowly, tears pooling in his eyes.

 “I know you’d do anything to see them again,” Elisha went on.
 “Anything.
 Father to father, ain’t that the truth?”